 Another factor to consider when selecting paint colors for dark hallways is the undertone of the color.

-On the other hand, cool undertones, such as blues, greens, and purples, can bring a sense of calm and tranquility to a dark hallway.
+On the other hand, cool undertones, such as blues, greens, and purples, will bring a sense of calm and tranquility to your dark hallway.

 Remember to consider the specific features in your dark hallway, such as trim and doors, when selecting a paint color.

-By selecting a color with the appropriate contrast and undertone, you can create a visually appealing and balanced space that feels welcoming and bright.
+By selecting a color with the appropriate contrast and undertone, you can create a visually appealing space that feels welcoming and bright.

 Popular Paint Brands and Colors

-When choosing the best paint colors for dark hallways that aren’t white, it is important to consider popular paint brands and their top-rated colors.
+When choosing the best paint colors for dark hallways that aren’t white, consider popular paint brands and their top-rated colors.

 In this section, we will explore some of the highly recommended colors from renowned paint brands like Benjamin Moore, Sherwin-Williams, and Farrow & Ball.